ohofmann/bcbio_pub/bcbio_pub.md

 Move explanatory text from results section over here.

+Reference other comparative efforts, GCAT
+Highlight need for more benchmark data, particularly for cancer, SV

 By removing installation and infrastructure integration hurdles, bcbio-nextgen has an active user community with regular contributions from outside our core group.

 In summary, bcbio-nextgen provides an automated pipeline to identify and validate genomic variations in high throughput sequencing data.
 The pipeline scales to handle large population studies by minimizing computational bottlenecks and integrating with multiple cluster architectures.
 The pipeline is open-source, documented and we welcome community contributions.